TerrariaPrismTeam/Prism/README.md

 Prism files are placed in the ```My Games\Terraria\Prism\``` folder (Located in `Documents\` on windows, `~/.local/share/Terraria/` on Linux and `~/Library/Application Support/Terraria/` on OS X, but the Windows notation will be used here), so it doesn't mess with vanilla files.

-Prism is licensed under the Artistic License.
+Prism is licensed under the WTFPL.

 ## Building